Interracial marriage: Guyana

 Many Portuguese men intermarried Creole women.
-Their children easily merged with the other Creole population.
+Their children easily merged with rest of the Creole population.
 Many Chinese men also intermarried or established sexual relationships with Creole women.
-At the beginning, interracial marriage with Chinese men was not common at first.
+At the beginning, interracial marriage with Chinese men was not common.
 In the 1870s it was viewed more negatively than Portuguese men marrying Creole women, so that the Chinese population remained mostly racially pure.
 Chinese men having interracial marriages became increasingly more common.
 The significant changes in how Creole women began to view Chinese men as desirable partners led to an increase in intermarriage.
 Due to the scarcity of Chinese women, Kirke in 1897 had observed that Chinese males in Guyana like to either mix with Creole women, and have the prettiest coloured women as concubines.
 As a result of continued intermixing, 80% of the Chinese-Guyana look scarcely Chinese with only few characteristics facial features of Chinese.

 In Guyana, immigrant Chinese men established sexual relations with local Indian and Creole women due to the lack of Chinese women migrating to British Guiana.
 Creole sexual relationships and marriages with Chinese and Indians was rare.
 However, more common was Indian women and Chinese men establishing sexual relations with each other and some Chinese men took their Indian wives back with them to China.
 In Guyana, while marriages between Indian women and black African men is socially shameful to Indians, Chinese-Indian marriages are considered acceptable as reported by Joseph Nevadomsky in 1983.
 "Chiney-dougla" is the Indian Guyanese term for mixed Chinese-Indian children.
 Some Indian women in Guiana had multiple partners due to the greater number of men than women, an account of the era told by women in British Guiana is of a single Chinese man who was allowed to temporarily borrow a Hindu Indian woman by her Indian husband who was his friend, so the Chinese man could sire a child with her, after a son was born to her the Chinese man kept the boy while she was returned to her Indian husband, the boy was named William Adrian Lee.
 An Indian woman named Mary See married a Chinese man surnamed Wu in Goedverwagting and founded their own family after he learned how to process sugar cane.